dityaaa/proxima/README.md

 # Proxima 7
-One of the reasons this reverse proxy is made is because I need to modify client request and response from the server.
+One of the reasons this reverse proxy is made because I need to modify client request and response from the server.
 Feel free to contribute 😉

 ## Usage
-Simple example how to use Proxima 7
+Using Proxima 7 is as simple as this:
 ```go
 package main